nagendra1909/nagendra1909/README.md

 # Hi there 👋, I’m **Nagendra (nagendra1909)**

 Welcome to my GitHub profile!
-I’m a passionate developer building backend systems and APIs using Node.js, Express, PostgreSQL, and TypeORM.
+I’m a passionate full-stack developer with a frontend-first approach.
+I specialize in building responsive, modern web applications using React, Tailwind CSS, and component libraries like ShadCN and Lucide.

+On the backend, I develop robust APIs and scalable systems using Node.js, Express, PostgreSQL, and TypeORM.
+I use GitHub for version control and collaboration, and deploy my projects with AWS and Vercel, ensuring performance and reliability at scale.

 ---